MrBacon1-1/Simple-Java-Discord-Bot/README.md

   - Customizable logs. 📋

-  - Has a kick command for staff. ✨
+  - Has a kick & ban command for staff. ✨
 </p>
 <p align="center">
   <b>⭐More Coming Soon⭐</b><br><br>